 What this photo tour offers is an incredible diversity of photography opportunities. there's simply no other way you might spend a week and be able to shoot in so many different locations, with so many different bears. nothing beats being mobile for photography.

 Another advantage over many of the other bear tours offered is the sheer number of bears here.
 Instead of heading to a comfortable lodge for the week, with maybe 5-10 bears around, we'll see countless bears; possibly as many as 30 or 40!
 Early in the season means bears are hungry, they're active, and they'll concentrate on the first available food sources; coastal sedge grasses and protein rich clams on the shoreline.
 There's a good possibility of catching bears mating, as well as playing and fighting, etc. The bears gather here in incredible numbers, and the shooting will be absolutely fantastic.

-Group size is limited to a maximum of 6 people.
-Preferably a group of 5, but this allows for a spouse, partner, etc. The small group size is fundamental to the 'you' in 'your photo tour'.
+Group size is limited to a maximum of 8 people.
+We can divide into 2 groups of 4 with one guide each at times, other times it will be better to shoot as one group with both Greg and myself.
+The small group size is fundamental to the 'you' in 'your photo tour'.

 Both your own and the bears' safety is paramount.
 We take the extra step to make sure your photo tour is a safe one.
 We pay close attention to the bears and their behavior and follow their lead on what's OK and what's not OK for us to do.
 No exceptions.

 We'll bring for you

 First rate food and accommodations, in the field photo advice, and first class local guiding experience.
 Sat phone, emergency equipment.
 We also provide hip boots if you don't have a pair of chest waders, though I'd recommend waders.
 I'll provide you with a detailed information packet upon booking.